EPF-Ground-Station/VEGA_SRT/lib_SRT/README.md

 The problem was an overlapping between the Pings (sent after sendPing signal is caught) and the several pointing commands of ``evacuate_water``.
-My hypothesis is even though in general slots only execute one after another, here the ``evacuate_water`` is considered as plain function and as such, if the Ping signal is received between two pointing commands, the ``onPingSignal`` slot is triggered simultaneously with the execution of the following line of the method, i.e. another command sent to APM.
+My hypothesis is even though in general slots only execute one after another, here the ``evacuate_water`` is considered as plain function and as such, if the Ping signal is received between two pointing commands, then the ``onPingSignal`` slot is triggered simultaneously with the execution of the following line of the method, i.e. another command sent to APM.
 This seems to cause the overlap.
 The hypothesis seems to be corroborated by the fact this trouble does not occur when operating normally the APM with commands such as ``pointAzAlt``, which only execute one command to the APM.